seeemilyplay/7l7h/README.md

 Code Guide
 ----------

 There is a directory of code for each language.
-These have up to 3 subdirectories, that are named as follows:
+These have up to 3 subdirectories that are named as follows:

 _example_